Canpake/Canpake.github.io/content/3-coding-techniques/_index.md

 You can explore the MathPHP link above if you'd like to get a feel for the kinds of functions that the library will use.

-In the subsections of 3.1, I'll also go over the usage of the LibDQ library to more specific detail; there are only a handful of functions in that library, and they cover use cases that can be applied to a very wide range of questions.
+In [3.1.1.
+LibDQ](/3-coding-techniques/using-libraries/libdq), I'll also go over the usage of the LibDQ library in more specific detail; there are only a handful of functions in that library, and they cover use cases that can be applied to a very wide range of questions.